- Fully compatible with the MCS® 51 instruction set

 The configurable core has a rich set of optional features and peripherals.
 Designers can choose from several versions, including the easy-to-configure full version with all options included; a custom, non-configurable version with options specified at purchase; and pre-packaged versions with different sets of options and degrees of configurability.

 All versions of this 8051 core benefit from power-saving architectural efficiency—the R8051XC2 is 10% better in milliwats/DMIP than our previous generation—and various power-management options are available.
-System development is facilitated through a native on-chip debugging option and support by Keil’s C51 integrated development environment.
+System development is facilitated through a native on-chip debugging option and support by development tools from Keil and IAR.

-This new product builds on CAST’s experience with hundreds of 8051 IP customers going back to 1997.
+This product builds on CAST’s experience with hundreds of 8051 IP customers going back to 1997.
 Designed for easy reuse in ASICs, structured ASICs, or FPGAs, the core is strictly synchronous, with positive-edge clocking (except in the optional debug & SPI modules), synchronous reset, and no internal tri-states.
 Representative 90nm ASIC results show the core to be conservative in its use of space, requiring just 8,000 to 71,000 gates.

 See representative implementation results (in a new pop-up window):